Click0910/level-task/README.md

 4. The inference worker  can process by batches if is needed.
 5. we can implement memoization to cache frequent queries using cachetools for example and cache the S3 connections.
 7. In a real project the workers will be in a cluster (like kubernetes or ECS), so apply load balancers.
-8. Dataset Sharding (is complex to implement but can be explored)
+8. DB Sharding (is complex to implement but can be explored)

 and etc.

 ----------------------

-In order to use a large pre-train model, is needed to implement a dataloader:
+In order to use a large pre-train model, is needed to implement a dataloader to upload the data for the inference in the model:
 ```
 loader = DataLoader(
     dataset,